hojelse/dsys_miniproject/Mini Project 3/README.md

 ```java Node.java 1337```
 To start a node that connects to this node, you could then for example run
 ```java Node.java 1338 10.26.55.65 1337```
-You can replace the IP with "localhost" if you are connecting to nodes on the same pc.

 # To run Put.java
 Run